nerzh/everscale-client-ruby/README.md

    Must be specified in milliseconds.
 Default is 60000 (1 min).
   - max_latency: Number&lt;Optional&gt;

+   Default timeout for http requests.
+   Is is used when no timeout specified for the request to limit the answer waiting time.
+If no answer received during the timeout requests ends witherror.
+   Must be specified in milliseconds.
+Default is 60000 (1 min).
+  - query_timeout: Number&lt;Optional&gt;

    Access key to GraphQL API.
    At the moment is not used in production.
   - access_key: String&lt;Optional&gt;